-Survival rates lower for heart transplant patients whose arteries reclose after stentingJune 18th, 2012 in Cardiology /
+Survival rates lower for heart transplant patients whose arteries reclose after stentingJune 18, 2012 in Medicine & Health / Cardiology

 Heart transplant patients are notorious for developing an aggressive form of coronary artery disease that can often result in heart failure, death or the need for repeat transplantation.
 The condition can also have a negative impact on future cardiac procedures, such as stenting.